Homemade Peach Ice Cream

 Prep peaches.

-• Pour peaches into a food processor and pulse for just a few seconds.
+• Pour peaches into a food processor and pulse.
 You want a few small chunks to remain.
 Refrigerate.

 Churn ice cream.